radgrad/docusaurus2/docs/about/summer-2021.md

 * Build UI for InternAloha in RadGrad using a simple "hook" system to conditionally load those classes.
 * Build a way to manually define Internships.
 This will be similar to the way we define Opportunities, but will involve fields specific to our Internship representation.

+Andre and one other to-be-determined developer will focus on this task.

 ## 5. Ultimate goal: Create public release for ICS students

 With any luck, by August 15, we will be ready to re-launch RadGrad in the ICS Department.
 This launch will provide us with additional valuable information that we can use to develop a pilot study of the Comp-Eng instance during the Fall semester, for public release in January, 2020.